PREPARING FOR THE FIELD SCHOOL

 Remember, anything you bring to the site WILL get extremely dirty!
 Don't bring anything to the site if you are worried about losing it, breaking it, or ruining it.

 It's best to start looking for your flight to Lisbon sooner rather than later!
 Remember that most flights that leave from the U.S. are overnight.
-This means you should look for flights that depart on the 12th in order to arrive on the morning of the 13th.
+This means you should look for flights that depart on the 12th in order to arrive on the morning of the 13th, for example.
 We will be picking people up from the airport on the first day of the project and bring you back to the airport on the last day of your session.

 Once you have arrived in Lisbon, you'll need to pass through customs and collect your bags.
 This can take anywhere from 10 minutes to 2 hours.
 Once you've collected your bags, you'll pass into the arrivals lounge.
 The arrivals lounge is relatively small, but there are places to get food, a Portuguese cell phone, and cash out of the ATM.
 You'll need to wait for us at the Meeting Point -- it's a row of chairs situated behind the red Ola ice cream stand.
 There's a yellow sign above it that says "Meeting Point" in English and Portuguese.
 Wait there for us!
 You'll probably be sitting with other people from the project, so say hello to your neighbors.
 If for some reason your flight is delayed and you arrive very late into Lisbon, it's very easy to catch the bus to Redondo.